jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 % date
 ```

-Finally, Markdown Mode supports YAML metadata blocks that can occur
+Finally, Markdown Mode supports YAML and TOML metadata blocks that can
-anywhere in the document.
-YAML metadata blocks begin with a line of
+occur anywhere in the document.
+YAML and TOML metadata blocks begin
-three hyphens (`---`) and end with either a line of three hyphens
+with a line of three hyphens (`---`) and end with either a line of
-(`---`) or three dots (`...`).
-Pandoc and GitHub, among other
+three hyphens (`---`) or three dots (`...`).
+Pandoc, GitHub, and
-systems, support YAML metadata.
+Jekyll, among other systems, support YAML metadata.

 ```
 ---